 Nearly every day there are stories in the news about the growing credit card debt problem that plagues consumers throughout America.
 But what if you're one of the lucky ones that have disposable income, and you're trying to figure out what to do with the extra money?

 Owning a credit card is a convenient alternative to carrying cash.
-But they have their drawbacks too, especially if the desire to buy goods or services overshadows the ability to pay for them.
+But these cards have their drawbacks too, especially if the desire to buy goods or services overshadows the ability to pay for them.
 Prepaid debit cards offer consumers both the convenience of electronic purchases, as well as protection against overspending.

 The years of carrying a significant amount of cash are long gone.
 Paper bills and coins were replaced by credit cards, and a lot of them.
 Over time, the need for "specialty" cards waned as consumers decided it was time to streamline monthly payments.
 Today, there are really only two choices: a credit or a debit card.